Yan Mingfu: Return to government and retirement

 Yan did not reappear in Chinese politics until 1991, when he was named vice minister of Civil Affairs.
-The promotion occurred almost exactly two years after the June 4 Massacre, but a New York Times article claims that Yan and other recently rehabilitated officials “did not mention their 1989 political disgrace or say why they were given new jobs.”
-According to Josephine Ma, Yan “lost his political clout” in 1996 and retired from all government work, although he remained involved in charity work and continued to serve as chairman of China's Charity Association.
+The promotion occurred almost exactly two years after the 4 June Massacre, but a New York Times article says Yan and other recently rehabilitated officials "did not mention their 1989 political disgrace or say why they were given new jobs."
+According to Josephine Ma, Yan "lost his political clout" in 1996 and retired from all government work, although he remained involved in charity work and continued to serve as chairman of China's Charity Association.
 In 2007, Yan became China's chief negotiator with Taiwan for a brief period.
-While Yan's promotion to vice minister of Civil Affairs indicated that he was “partially rehabilitated,” Ma reports that “observers” regarded his tenure as chief negotiator as “the famous liberal’s full rehabilitation.”
-Apart from these positions, Yan has maintained a “low profile” since his retirement.
-In November 2018, former Chinese primer Wen Jiabao visited him in hospital at his 87th birthday.
+While Yan's promotion to vice minister of Civil Affairs indicated that he was "partially rehabilitated", Ma reports that "observers" regarded his tenure as "the famous liberal's full rehabilitation."

+Apart from these positions, Yan maintained a "low profile" after his retirement.
+In November 2018, former Chinese premier Wen Jiabao visited him in hospital on his 87th birthday.

+Yan died on 3 July 2023, at the age of 91.